sahar25/CSE_130_Fall_2025/Lab7_tutorial.md

 #include <strings.h>  // for strcasecmp
 #include <ctype.h>    // for tolower

+// After reviewing this method, it actually works!
+You can use it as is ( ignore the demo note of swapping j+1 with i) !!

 void sort_contacts(PhoneBook *pb, int by_first) {
     for (int i = 0; i < pb->size; i++) {
         for (int j = 0; j < pb->size - i - 1; j++) {